TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 Before today, programming may have looked like a wall of strange symbols.

-Now you know the first useful idea:
+Now you have the first useful idea:

 > Code is just instructions written very carefully.